beakerbrowser/bkr/README.md

 ### Fork

 ```
-bkr fork <dat-link|directory> [directory]
+bkr fork <dat-url|directory> [directory]
 ```

-Create a new dat site, using the given dat-link or directory as a template.
+Create a new dat site, using the given dat-url or directory as a template.
 This is similar to running `bkr co`, deleting the `dat.json`, then running `bkr init`.

 If no second directory is given, it will use the current directory.